How to View RADIUS Event Logs

 What is a RADIUS event log?

-A RADIUS server is responsible for Authorization and Accounting in addition to its primary role of Authentication, hence its alternate name: “AAA server”.
-Given the importance of these tasks, it should come as no surprise that a RADIUS server is typically configured to log and store a record of all the requests it receives.
+A RADIUS server is responsible for Authorization and Accounting in addition to its primary role of Authentication, hence its alternate name: “AAA server.”
+Given the importance of these tasks, it should come as no surprise that one function of a RADIUS server is to log and store a record of all the requests it receives.
+A RADIUS client communicates with a RADIUS server using the RADIUS protocol to enforce network access for users.

 RADIUS event logs may be used for: